Acetylide: Alkali and alkaline earth acetylides

-The -C≡C− ion has a closed shell ground state of ^{1}Σ, making it isoelectronic to a neutral molecule N2, which may afford it some gas-phase stability. polymeric structures wherein the acetylide groups are bridging ligands.
+The -C≡C− ion has a closed shell ground state of ^{1}Σ, making it isoelectronic to a neutral molecule N2, which may afford it some gas-phase stability.

 Structure of sodium acetylide [Na+]2[-C≡C-].
 Color code: gray = C, blue = Na.

 Structure and unit cell of potassium acetylide [K+]2[-C≡C-].

 Structure of the cluster formed from PhC≡CLi complexed to N,N,N′,N′-tetramethyl-1,6-diaminohexane (methylene groups omitted for clarity).
 Color key: turquoise = Li, blue = N.

 Transition metal acetylides

 Acetylides of the transition metals, show evidence of covalent character, e. g. for being neither dissolved nor decomposed by water and by radically different chemical reactions.
+Even the stoichiometrically simple silver acetylide and copper acetylide appear highly covalent.
 The inventory of such complexes numbers in the hundreds.
-Even the stoichiometrically simple silver acetylide and copper acetylide appear highly covalent..